 I will be launching my first project of Sewer Cleaning Services in Huruma this 14th/4/2019 as I do my #MADEINHURUMACONCERT event.

 Clean water will be among our main agendas.

 mur31th1: God Bless you

 jennykamau: May God bless you

 iam_rich_janoh: May Almighty God bless you each and every time in your life🙏🙏🙏🙏

 _cherry_jaqy: May God keep blessing you and may he bless the works of your hands.
 May you never lack @mrseedofficial 🙏🙏

 chemulily: Good work Mr seed.

 It is a great thing when artistes give back to the communities they came from.
-Nipsey Hustle the American rapper who was gunned down a few weeks is being remembered for the positive impact he had on his community.
+Nipsey Hustle the American rapper who was gunned down in 2019 is being remembered for the positive impact he had on his community.